We collect your personal data in a number of ways including:

 Other third parties

-- third parties who we work with to conduct surveys;
+- third parties who we work with to conduct surveys (for example, the National Student Survey and the Graduate Outcomes Survey)

-- third parties who work with us to provide student support services (eg. counselling);
+- third parties who work with us to provide student support services (eg. Counselling and careers guidance)

-- parents, guardians, and next-of-kin only where there is a legitimate legal basis for disclosure (for example, where you give us your consent to do so, or in a medical emergency to protect your vital interests);
+- parents, guardians, and emergency contacts only where there is a legitimate legal basis for disclosure (for example, where you give us your consent to do so, or in a medical emergency to protect your vital interests)

 Some of the personal data we process about you may be transferred to, and stored at, a destination outside the European Economic Area (EEA).